-"The 1999 Rugby World Cup, six FA Cup Finals, the 2009 Ashes Test, the 2010 Ryder Cup, The Hay Festival and Llangollen Musical Eisteddfod have earned Wales a growing reputation as a world-class events destination according to Wales Government” (A Major Events Strategy for Wales 2010-2020 (2010).
+The 1999 Rugby World Cup, six FA Cup Finals, the 2009 Ashes Test, the 2010 Ryder Cup, The Hay Festival and Llangollen Musical Eisteddfod have earned Wales a growing reputation as a world-class events destination according to Wales Government.

-Furthermore Wales’ involvement in hosting the Olympics in 2012, The Champions League Finals in Cardiff in 2017, countless globally recognised concerts at Principality Stadium and the recent launch of the breathtaking International Convention Centre at Celtic Manor has meant that careers in Events Management in Wales have taken centre stage.
+Furthermore, Wales’ involvement in hosting the Olympics in 2012, The Champions League Finals in Cardiff in 2017, countless globally recognised concerts at Principality Stadium and the recent launch of the breathtaking International Convention Centre at Celtic Manor has meant that careers in Events Management in Wales have taken centre stage.

 The unique learning environment will provide students with the opportunity to bring their learning alive through involvement in events projects and industry visits which enable them to see behind the scenes at major venues and network with leading events managers.
-This will be supported by paid internships and volunteering opportunities in the UK and Internationally with events venues, festivals, sports events and convention centres designed to develop the student's professional events management skills in order to enable them to quickly progress in this dynamic industry.
+This will be supported by paid internships and volunteering opportunities in the UK and Internationally with events venues, festivals, sports events and convention centres designed to develop the student's professional events management skills to enable them to quickly progress in this dynamic industry.

-Why choose this course
+Why choose this course?

 The University’s unique Educational Partnership with Ironman Wales event in Tenby provides students with unrivalled volunteering and internship opportunities at the event and to undertake events projects and research.

-- The opportunity to gain practical events management experience working on events projects from the outset.
+The opportunity to gain practical events management experience working on events projects from the outset.

-- The course provides unrivalled opportunities for specialist field trips, behind the scenes visits and networking with events professionals.
+The course provides unrivalled opportunities for specialist field trips, behind-the-scenes visits and networking with events professionals.

-- A small and friendly teaching team with current events industry experience and research links.
+A small and friendly teaching team with current events industry experience and research links.

-- The opportunity to undertake specialist events management placements in the UK or internationally including exciting operational events experiences with Aspen Ski Company.
+The opportunity to undertake specialist events management placements in the UK or internationally including exciting operational events experiences with Aspen Ski Company.

-- Employability and professional events management skills embedded across all modules.
+Employability and professional events management skills embedded across all modules.

-- A variety of industry-based assessments based relating to Festivals, Sports Events, Meetings, Incentives, Conventions and Banquets.
+A variety of industry-based assessments based relating to Festivals, Sports Events, Meetings, Incentives, Conventions and Banquets.

 What you will learn

-Events and Festivals have become a prevalent force for economic and socio-cultural development strategies for cities and destinations as well as a means to enhance business goals, resulting in a continual need for events graduate who understands the structure and functions of the industry including the importance of hospitality and guest service.
+Events and Festivals have become a prevalent force for economic and socio-cultural development strategies for cities and destinations as well as a means to enhance business goals, resulting in a continual need for events graduates who understand the structure and functions of the industry including the importance of hospitality and guest service.
 This will be supported by a strong focus on management learning and the role of marketing and social media within the events sector.

 As the programme develops students will focus on applying academic theories to real-life events case studies.
 This will include planning and managing live events as well as developing operational management knowledge and understanding both in the classroom and through behind the scenes events visits, paid events management placements and a range of volunteering opportunities.